danieljjb/how-smart-are-you-quiz/README.md

 To Fork a Github Repository:

 1. Log in to GitHub and go to the [GitHub Repository](https://github.com/danieljjb/how-smart-are-you-quiz)
-2. Locate the Fork button in the top-right corner of the page, click 'Fork'.
+2. Locate the Fork button in the top-right corner of the page, click **Fork**.
 3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone